-Ayanna Howard (event moderator) was appointed Dean of the Ohio State College of Engineering on March 1, 2021.
-Before joining Ohio State, hhe was Chair of the Georgia Institute of Technology School of Interactive Computing in the College of Computing, as well as founder and director of the Human-Automation Systems Lab (HumAnS).
+Ayanna Howard (event moderator) became Dean of the Ohio State College of Engineering on March 1, 2021.
+Before joining Ohio State, she was Chair of the Georgia Institute of Technology School of Interactive Computing in the College of Computing, as well as founder and director of the Human-Automation Systems Lab (HumAnS).

 Her career spans higher education, NASA’s Jet Propulsion Laboratory, and the private sector.
 Dr. Howard is the founder and president of the board of directors of Zyrobotics, a Georgia Tech spin-off company that develops mobile therapy and educational products for children with special needs.
 Zyrobotics products are based on Dr. Howard’s research.

 Among many accolades, Forbes named Dr. Howard to its America's Top 50 Women In Tech list.

 If you require an accommodation such as live captioning or interpretation to participate in this event, please indicate this on the registration form or contact CEHV Associate Director Kate McFarland (email@example.com).
 Requests made 10 days prior to the event will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.